tbillington/bevy_best_practices/README.md

 ### Name and Cleanup

-All entities must be spawned with a `Name` and cleanup component at the front of the bundle.
+All top-level entities must be spawned with a `Name` and cleanup component at the front of the bundle.
+It's expected that child entities don't need a cleanup component as it will be handled by the parent.

 Names assist with debugging.
 Cleanup components indicate to which state the entity belongs, and to remove it upon exit of that state.